@btx-tools SDK — BTX service-challenge admission control

 • 'pure-js' — solve locally with a pure-TypeScript MatMul implementation.
 No node and no optional package required, browser-compatible.
 Slow: bounded by BigInt-based M31 multiplication.
 Prefer 'wasm' when the kernel is installed; solve server-side via 'rpc' at production difficulty.

-• 'auto' — pick automatically: 'rpc' if opts.rpcClient is provided, else 'wasm' if @btx-tools/matmul-wasm is installed, else 'pure-js'.
+• 'auto' — pick automatically: 'rpc' if opts.rpcClient is provided, else 'webgpu' if WebGPU + @btx-tools/matmul-webgpu are available, else 'wasm' if @btx-tools/matmul-wasm is installed, else 'pure-js'.
+Once a local kernel is selected, its solve errors surface — there is no second fallback (a bad-input/range error would just re-throw on the next kernel).